leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/09-Custom-Networking.md

 This feature is designed for developers with networking expertise who need specific networking configurations beyond what Tailscale provides.

+## When to use custom networking

+Custom networking implementations are useful when:

+- You have an existing proxy infrastructure you want to leverage
+- You need to implement specific security or authentication requirements
+- You want to route traffic through custom gateways or load balancers
+- Your application requires specialized networking protocols or configurations

 ## Using a custom network interface

 To use a custom networking implementation, pass your network interface class instance as the `networkInterface` option: